Winter Olympic Games: 1948 to 1962

 St. Moritz was selected to host the first post-war games, in 1948.
 Switzerland's neutrality had protected the town during World War II, and most venues from the 1928 games remained in place, which made St. Moritz a logical choice.
 It became the first city to host a Winter Olympics twice.
-Twenty-eight countries competed in Switzerland, but athletes from Germany and Japan were not invited.
-Controversy erupted when two hockey teams from the United States arrived, both claiming to be the legitimate U.S. Olympic hockey representative.
+Twenty-eight countries competed in Switzerland, but athletes from Germany and Japan were not invited because their Olympic committees were not yet recognized.
+They returned in 1952.
+Some controversy emerged when two hockey teams from the United States arrived, both claiming to be the legitimate U.S. Olympic hockey representative.
 The Olympic flag presented at the 1920 Summer Olympics in Antwerp was stolen, as was its replacement.
 There was unprecedented parity at these games, during which 10 countries won gold medals—more than any games to that point.

-The Olympic Flame tradition was introduced at the 1952 games in Oslo, when the flame was lit in the fireplace by Norwegian skiing pioneer Sondre Nordheim and the first Winter torch relay was conducted by 94 torchbearers entirely on their skis.
+The Olympic Flame tradition was introduced at the 1952 games in Oslo: the flame was lit in the fireplace of the house of 19th-century Norwegian skiing pioneer Sondre Nordheim and the first Winter torch relay was conducted by 94 torchbearers entirely on their skis.
 Bandy, a popular sport in the Nordic countries, was featured as a demonstration sport, though only Norway, Sweden, and Finland fielded teams.
 Norwegian athletes won 17 medals, which outpaced all the other nations.
 They were led by Hjalmar Andersen who won three gold medals in four events in the speed skating competition.

 After not being able to host the games in 1944, Cortina d'Ampezzo was selected to organise the 1956 Winter Olympics.
 At the opening ceremonies the final torchbearer, Guido Caroli, entered the Olympic Stadium on ice skates.
 As he skated around the stadium his skate caught on a cable and he fell and burned his arm, nearly extinguishing the flame.
 He was able to recover and light the cauldron.
 These were the first Winter Games to be televised, and the first Olympics ever broadcast to an international audience, though no television rights were sold until the 1960 Summer Olympics in Rome.
 The Cortina games were used to test the feasibility of televising large sporting events.